SanoHD/Orbit/README.md

 # Orbit
 Orbit - Terminal
 | A terminal, according to your ideas.
-And if something does not suit you, just add your own command with arguments!
+And if something does not suit you, just add your own commands!